Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 The payload message is what this is all about.
 This is the message that you, Alice, are trying to send to Bob.

 This section does not cover the actual contents of the message.
+For a discussion of this, see [[Diaspora's Message Semantics]].
 However, as stated above, the things you will post to remote users are:

 * Notification that you've begun sharing with them.
 * Posts that you've made.